ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 ## Allocations

 When you receive a Research Computing account you are automatically assigned a **Trailhead Auto-Allocation**, which grants you a fixed share of `ucb-general`.
 The Trailhead is a great allocation for smaller jobs or testing and benchmarking your code.
 To accommodate a variety of allocation sizes on Alpine, CURC offers two application-based tiers.
-The **Ascent Allocation** tier provides users with 350,000 SUs over a 12 month period.
-The **Peak Allocation** tier is aimed at projects that will consume between 350,000 and 6,000,000 SUs in a 12 month period.
+The **Ascent Allocation** tier provides users with {{ boulder_ascent_SUs }} SUs over a 12 month period.
+The **Peak Allocation** tier is aimed at projects that will consume between {{ boulder_ascent_SUs }} and {{ boulder_peak_SUs }} SUs in a 12 month period.
 Please see our [Allocations page](allocations.md) for a comparison of tiers and instructions to apply.

 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).